Ball Python Care 101 for Beginners

 Obesity

-Obesity is an especially large problem in ball pythons because they are finicky eaters, but they overeat when they finally do decide they’re hungry.
-Beginner owners also tend to overfeed their ball pythons when they are in an eating phase because they are worried about their health.
+Beginner owners also tend to overfeed their ball pythons when they are in an eating phase because they are worried they’re not eating enough.
 In reality, it is normal for ball pythons to occasionally refuse to eat for days or even weeks at a time.

 Respiratory Infections